 Stretch

 You’ll also want to look for stretch, especially if you’ll be hiking in scrambly terrain.
 If you have to get your legs up and over obstacles, you’re going to want to give in the fabric.
 Most of the pants listed here blend nylon with spandex or elastane to provide that stretch, but the ratios differ.
 Typically, the higher the spandex or elastane content, the more flexible the fabric.
-A cotton blend can also offer good mobility, as with the Mountain Hardwear AP Pants and the Fjallraven Vidda Pros on our list.
+A cotton blend can also offer good mobility, but we shy away from cotton pants because they take to long to dry unless you’re hiking in very dry and hot conditions.

 Durability